samuelandersoncodes/save-food/README.md

 As a Site Owner, I want users to easily sign in with google so that site access and use is not complicated.

+As a Site Owner, I want users to be able sign out so that they can leave the site when they are done with its use.

 As a site owner, I would like the allauth pages customized so that they match with the sites styling

 **EPIC 4 - Food item posts**